 #2: Achieving a goal is only a momentary change.

-Imagine you have a messy room and you set a goal to clean it.
+Imagine you have a messy room and you set a goal of cleaning it.
 If you can summon the energy to tidy up, you’ll have a clean room and achieve your goal, but if you continue following your old sloppy habits, the room will be messy again in no time.

 You’re treating a symptom without addressing the cause.
 What you really need to do, is to create a system of habits that keep your room consistently clean (always make your bed in the morning, put your dirty clothes in the laundry bin every night, etc).
 Fix the inputs and the outputs will fix themselves.